nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Oh no!
 What happens if you accidentally deleted something by mistake?
 In life, there are no undos but here, there are.
 The following undo command enables you to undo the most recent executed command, restoring anything lost.

-> Format: Undo &lt;number of operations&gt;
+> Format: undo &lt;number of operations&gt;

-Example: Undo 2
+Example: undo 2
 <br><br>
 >Note: If no number is entered, the default number of times the command will undo is 1.
 <br><br>